What Is a Query Letter?

 If you’ve been looking to traditionally publish a novel, chances are you have heard the terms “query letter,” and/or “cover letter.”
-In case you haven’t, though, these two things are what you will typically send to either an agent or publisher to introduce your novel.
+In case you haven’t, though, a query letter is what you will typically send to either an agent or publisher to describe your novel.
 You may ask yourself, “Why send a letter talking about my novel when I can just send the whole manuscript?”
-Well, here’s the thing: Imagine your job is to read manuscripts and judge whether or not your company is going to publish said manuscripts.
+Well, imagine your job is to read manuscripts and judge whether or not your company is going to publish said manuscripts.
 Which is more efficient:

 Receive thousands of manuscripts and read them to completion.

 Get thousands of short, one page synopses and judge from those.

 If it were my job, I definitely would go with the one page synopsis, and that is what a query or cover letter is.
 A succinct, exciting query letter helps tell the agent that your writing is succinct and exciting, as well.
 This is your one chance to sell your novel.
 To help you on your querying journey, here are six tips on writing query letters:

 The standard cover letter typically starts with, “Dear Editors of Really Cool Books Publishing Company, LLC;” and that is fairly acceptable as an opening.
 However, it doesn’t show any additional effort went in to the the query.
 I highly recommend you do some research, and see if there are specific editors/agents/people you can reference in the letter.
 Of course, sometimes this information isn’t readily available, but if it is, make sure you take a moment to seek it out.
 It will show that you are making an effort in your cover letter, and that probably means you made the extra effort in your novel, too.